Bureau of the Fiscal Service, Fiscal Service, Treasury.

 Regulatory Planning and Review

-The final rule does not meet the criteria for a “significant regulatory action” as defined in Executive Order 12866.
+The interim rule does not meet the criteria for a “significant regulatory action” as defined in Executive Order 12866.
 Therefore, the regulatory review procedures contained therein do not apply.

 Regulatory Flexibility Act Analysis